Master of Fine Arts

 Interested in Applying for our program?

-Prospective students are encouraged to contact Graduate Advisor for the concentration of their interest for more information or to schedule a tour about our MFA Program.
+Prospective students are encouraged to contact the department's Graduate Program Assistant for more information about our MFA program or to schedule a tour of our facilities.